 Cycling Comfortably

-Bike manufacturers usually put good quality saddles on their machines, but even then the saddle might not suit you.
+Bike manufacturers usually put good quality saddles on their machines, but if you’re a larger person, then few saddles might suit you.
 It’s also worth noting that a wide saddle that looks like it should provide a comfortable ride is actually often less comfy than a narrower saddle.
 However, narrow saddles can take some getting used to.
 While you can often swap the saddle for one that is more comfortable—and most exercise bikes are adjustable so you can ensure your machine fits you as well as possible—this can all add up to an uncomfortable cycling position.

 Is a Recumbent Bike For You?